Stationary non-radial localized patterns in the planar Swift-Hohenberg PDE: constructive proofs of existence: Introduction

-A conjecture advanced in \cite{localized-rigorous} states that localized patterns in the quintic SH equation may manifest as the limit of a family of periodic solutions as their period approaches infinity.
-The authors of \cite{localized-rigorous} proved the existence of multiple 1D periodic solutions and observed that when parameterized by the period, they seemed to converge to a homoclininic connection (localized pattern on the real line).
+In the field of pattern formation, localized patterns have been observed to sometimes manifest as the limit of a family of periodic solutions as their period approaches infinity (see \cite{radial2009, existence2019sandstede, champneys_2021} for instance and the conjecture advanced in \cite{localized-rigorous} for the case of the quintic SH).
+The authors of \cite{localized-rigorous} proved the existence of multiple 1D periodic solutions and observed that when parameterized by the period, they seemed to converge to a homoclinic connection (localized pattern on the real line).
 The present work provides the means to verify such a claim for a given planar localized pattern.
 Assuming the successful establishment of the existence of a localized pattern using the approach outlined earlier, we extend the findings from \cite{unbounded_domain_cadiot}.
 Specifically, we derive a condition on the bounds $\mathcal{Y}_0, \mathcal{Z}_1$ and $\mathcal{Z}_2$ under which an unbounded branch of (spatially) periodic solutions is obtained, converging to the localized pattern as the period tends to infinity.
 This phenomenon is exemplified and demonstrated in Theorems~\ref{th : square pattern},~\ref{th : hexagonal pattern}~and~\ref{th : octogonal pattern}, where we establish the existence of such a branch for three distinct localized patterns.
 This contribution represents, to the best of our knowledge, a novel result within the domain of localized solutions in semi-linear PDEs.